 The article will discuss topics such as:

-This chapter will discuss what electric switches are and their operation.
+This chapter will discuss what electric switches are and how they operate.

-An electric switch is a device – usually electromechanical – that is used to open and close an electric circuit.
+An electric switch is a device – usually electromechanical – used to open and close an electric circuit.
 This disables and enables the flow of electric current, respectively.

-The appreciation of the underlying principle behind a switch comes along with electricity and use of conducting material for electric current to flow.
+The appreciation of the underlying principle behind a switch comes along with electricity and the use of conducting material for electric current to flow.
 A discontinuity in the conductor implies the current does not flow.
-Needing a switch is as old as the discovery of the first practical application of electricity and the construction of the first electrical circuit.
+Switches are as old as the discovery of the first practical application of electricity and the construction of the first electrical circuit.

-By inference, the switch described above effectively puts an air gap on some parts of the circuit.
-The air gap has different electrical properties to the conducting material building the circuit and, if the air gap is big enough, it stops current flow.
-Fundamentally, that is what a switch does i.e. alter electrical properties of some part of a circuit to alter the flow of electrons in that circuit.
-Appreciating this would be important taking cognizance of switches whose operation never involves physical movement.
+As inferred, a switch effectively puts an air gap between some parts of the circuit.
+The air gap has different electrical properties to the conducting material building the circuit and will stop the current flow if it is big enough.
+That is the fundamental purpose of a switch i.e. to alter the electrical properties of some part of a circuit to alter the flow of electrons in that circuit.
+By contrast, the operation of some switches never involves physical movement.

-Switches provide a means to control electrical current supply to electric loads.
-One crucial aspect is to conduct electric current.
-The other aspect is the ability to break the current.
-This should happen as desired.
+Switches provide a means to control the electrical current supply to electric loads.
+A crucial aspect of a swtitch is the ability to conduct and break and electric current as desired by the operator.

 For many electric switches, breaking the circuit involves putting an air gap between two contacts.
 The contacts must be opened fast enough to ensure the desired operation.